 Those interested in being considered for the Hopkins Sommer Scholars Program are invited to address one of the following questions in the personal statement of their application for admission:

 - How have you taken advantage of the leadership development opportunities you have had, and how have they shaped you?

 - What is the most significant achievement so far in your life?

-No. To be considered for a Hopkins Sommer Scholarship, you must be a full-time student in a doctoral program or admitted into the Master of Public Health (MPH) program as a full-time student at the Bloomberg School.
+No. To be considered for a Sommer Scholarship, you must be admitted as a full-time student to the Master of Public Health (MPH) program at the Bloomberg School.

-The MPH program and individual doctoral programs have slightly different application deadlines.
-We recommend strongly that you make every effort to submit your completed application along with all the required supporting documents well before the deadline of the program to which you are applying.
-Only completed applications can be reviewed, and only then can accepted students be nominated for a Hopkins Sommer Scholarship.
+The MPH program application deadline is noted on the School’s website.
+We recommend strongly that you make every effort to submit your completed application along with all the required supporting documents well before the deadline.
+Only completed applications can be reviewed, and only then can accepted students be considered for a Sommer Scholarship.

-Hopkins Sommer Scholars have innate leadership skills in diverse areas including, but not necessarily limited to, public health.
-The program welcomes applicants from all backgrounds who want to make a difference by leveraging their previous professional experience to shape the public health policy of the future.
-Applicants may include writers, doctors, lawyers, scientists, politicians, business executives, journalists, engineers, financial analysts, economists and others who want to make a difference in the world and are seeking the tools to do so effectively.
+Sommer Scholars have innate leadership skills in diverse areas including, but not necessarily limited to, public health.
+The program welcomes students from all backgrounds who want to make a difference by leveraging their previous professional experience to shape the public health policy of the future.
+Sommer Scholars may be writers, doctors, lawyers, scientists, politicians, business executives, journalists, engineers, financial analysts, economists and others who want to make a difference in the world and are seeking the tools to do so effectively.

-Hopkins Sommer Scholars must remain full-time students in good standing, participate in Sommer Scholars Enrichment Program and conduct themselves in a way that brings credit to the Bloomberg School, Johns Hopkins University and the Hopkins Sommer Scholars Program.
+Sommer Scholars must remain full-time students in good standing, participate in the Sommer Scholars Enrichment Program and conduct themselves in a way that brings credit to the Bloomberg School, Johns Hopkins University, and the Sommer Scholars Program.

 Go to the Bloomberg School’s Admissions website.